wintercms/docs/backend-forms.md

     separator: space
 ```

-A tag list support the same methods for defining the options as the [dropdown field type](#field-dropdown).
+See [Specifying options](#specifying-options) for the different methods to specify the options.

 ```yaml
 tags: